rob893/typescript-lru-cache/README.md

 - `maxSize` The max number of items the cache can hold.
 Once the cache reaches this number, the least recently used entries will start to be evicted to make room for new entries.
 Defaults to 25.
 - `entryExpirationTimeInMS` The time to live for cache entries.
 Setting this to `null` will make entries never expire.
 Default value is `null`.
+- `onEntryEvicted` Function to be called whenever an entry is evicted from the cache (when evicted due to needing to make room, is expired, or deleted using delete()).
+Passed arguments are (key, value, isExpired)
+- `onEntryMarkedAsMostRecentlyUsed` Function to be called whenever an entry is marked as recently used (on set, get, find, etc).
+Passed arguments are (key, value)

 ### LRUCache Set Entry Options: